What IVF costs are covered by private health insurance?

 Before any rebates, average fertility treatment services can range between $9000 (for a single IVF cycle) to $14000 (if you use a frozen embryo and need ICSI treatment for male infertility).

-There are a lot of different that reduce the costs of fertility treatment.
+There are a lot of different financial supports that reduce the costs of fertility treatment.
 You definitely don’t need private health insurance to do in vitro fertilisation or other fertility treatments.
-The good news is that Medicare will cover a big portion of your fertility treatment (more information about Medicare rebates, and especially about rebates after reaching the Medicare Safety Net threshold, is available ).
+The good news is that Medicare will cover a big portion of your fertility treatment (more information about Medicare rebates, and especially about rebates after reaching the Medicare Safety Net threshold, is available here).

 However, private healthcare can be good for reducing some of your out-of-pocket expenses.
 Some of the IVF costs which aren’t covered by Medicare are covered by private health insurance.
 EPU and ET are covered, for example, but hospital fees and anaesthetics are not.
 Private healthcare should partially cover some of your out-of-pocket costs if you are being treated as an inpatient in the private hospitals that IVF clinics use.
 However, each provider is going to offer different policies for different levels of cover—give them a call or check their specific policies for exact rates and waiting times.